NVE/Flood_forecasting/README.md

  * Map selection: click or draw polygon
  * Table selection: navigate on a big DT table (with similar variables as in the logic method) and click on the stations you want

+This station selection would update every other tab that uses groups of stations but the other tabs would also have a simple selection tool (i.e. regine + main numbers)

 2. Tab 2: FORECASTER'S DASHBOARD - plots and performance of model runs (-7 to +9 days).
 Only for a single station?
  * Selection of a single station based on region_number, main_number, clicking on map